The Frozen Ground: Is the Movie Based on a Real Serial Killer?

 The Development of The Frozen Ground

-As the director recalls in an interview, the trooper told him that he would give him all the help he can.
-However, he did not want his name to be revealed in the movie, as he did not see himself as a hero.
+As the director recalls in an interview, the trooper told him that he would give him all the help he could.
+However, he does not want his name to be revealed in the movie, as he does not see himself as a hero.
 “I’ll help you with anything you want, but the reality is from my perspective is that I’m not the hero, Cindy Paulson is the hero, and you need to find her,” he said.

 With this as his new lead, the director even tracked down Cindy Paulson and interviewed her for about 50 hours over five days.
 Apparently, before this, she never opened up about the incident to anyone.
 Even during the movie’s filming, the director worked closely with both Mrs. Paulson and Glenn Floth to ensure that they were both comfortable with its content.
 Adding to this, even with the locations of the film, he got both of them involved to make sure that the final result did justice to their real struggles during the investigation.